Sstrouderr/Capstone-repo/README.md

 ## Conclusion

-We recommend that for Computing vision’s first film, it is in their best interest to make an animated-genre film having a runtime of 100 to 175 minutes, released in the second quarter of the year.
+We recommend that for Computing vision’s first film, it is in their best interest to make an animated, action, or adventure genre film having a runtime of 120 to 150 minutes, released in the second quarter of the year.